and People Assigned Female at Birth (AFAB)

 - The pain is only there on the first 1 or 2 days of your period

-- It goes away if you use the Pill or take simple pain relief such as paracetamol and non-steroidal inflammatories such as ibuprofen, diclofenac or naproxen
+- It goes away if you use the Pill or take simple pain relief such as paracetamol and non-steroidal inflammatory medications such as ibuprofen, diclofenac or naproxen

 If not, your pain may not be considered normal.
 Period pain does not have to be ‘ just part of being a woman’.
 Those living with pain must receive good care to live without being brought down by their pelvic pain.
 If simple treatments for period pain don’t help your pain, you may have endometriosis.
 This condition is where tissue like the lining of the uterus grows in places outside the uterus around the pelvis.
 Most endometriosis cannot be seen on an ultrasound.